AltheriaOrg/VERTIgO-docs/docs/general/installation.md

 This will open a large window.
 You are not supposed to interact with this window so simply minimize it.
 Keep this running as long as you are using EESP trainings.

-If training are failing to launch after starting a training using the VERTIgO console, there Server might be stuck.
+If training are failing to launch after starting a training using the VERTIgO console, the Server might be stuck.
 Close the server and start the .exe again.
 Launch the training again on the VERTIgO console.